 Happiest Careers That Pay Well

-Physical therapists help patients that are injured, have chronic medical conditions or suffer from mobility issues.
+Physical therapists help patients who are injured, have chronic medical conditions, or suffer from mobility issues.
 They first determine the patient’s functions and range of movement before developing a tailored hands-on treatment plan.
 Physical therapists work in various setups, such as home health agencies, hospitals, offices, sports facilities, and inpatient rehabilitation centers.

-After earning a bachelor’s of science degree, one must take a Doctor of Physical Therapy course under a Commission on Accreditation in Physical Therapy Education (CAPTE)-accredited program and a one-year residency to become a physical therapist.
+After earning a bachelor of science degree, one must take a Doctor of Physical Therapy course under a Commission on Accreditation in Physical Therapy Education (CAPTE)-an accredited program and a one-year residency to become a physical therapist.
 To practice as a PT, one must first pass the National Physical Therapy Examination prepared by the Federation of State Boards of Physical Therapy, subject to further requirements by individual states where one intends to practice.

 Being a physical therapist provides a great sense of fulfillment, especially when they witness how the lives of their patients have significantly improved with their help.
 The interaction between the PT and the patient also creates an atmosphere that allows cordial relationships.